Pompateh/trackin/README.md

   END IF;

   -- 2. Insert the new project
-  INSERT INTO public.projects (name, description, deadline, q_and_a, debrief, direction, revision, delivery, created_by) VALUES (name, description, deadline, q_and_a, debrief, direction, revision, delivery, auth.uid()) RETURNING id INTO new_project_id;
+  INSERT INTO public.projects (name, description, deadline, q_and_a, debrief, direction, revision, delivery, status, created_by)
+  VALUES (name, description, deadline, q_and_a, debrief, direction, revision, delivery, status, auth.uid()) RETURNING id INTO new_project_id;

   -- 3. Add the creator as an admin in the project_members table INSERT INTO public.project_members (project_id, user_id, role)
   VALUES (new_project_id, auth.uid(), 'admin');

+  -- 4. Add additional team members as 'member' role FOREACH member_email IN ARRAY team_member_emails LOOP
+    SELECT id INTO member_id FROM public.users WHERE email = member_email;
+    IF member_id IS NOT NULL AND member_id != auth.uid() THEN
+      INSERT INTO public.project_members (project_id, user_id, role)
+      VALUES (new_project_id, member_id, 'member')
+      ON CONFLICT DO NOTHING;
+    END IF;
+  END LOOP;

   RETURN new_project_id;
 END;